Rothwell and Milbourne's Garage

 The business continued to be known as Rothwell and Milbourne for the next seventy years; during which period only three families were to own it.

 Joseph was the youngest of five sons, and had two sisters Hilda and Kate.
-Thomas Andrew the eldest son, became a Doctor of Medicine and General Practioner, and served as a Captain in the Royal Army Medical Corps during the First World War; his only daughter married but died shortly after in South Africa.
-Benjamin followed his father into the family business; Sidney became a chartered accountant and died prematurely in 1906; while Edwin became an Architect and Surveyor.
+Thomas Andrew (1874 - 1927) the eldest son, became a Doctor of Medicine and General Practitioner, and served as a Captain in the Royal Army Medical Corps during the First World War; his only daughter, Elizabeth Martin Rothwell married Edwin Grenville Fenn Salmon, but died shortly after in South Africa in 1938.
+Benjamin (1875 - 1959), the second son, followed his father into the family business, he married Eva Eleanor Tew and the couple had a son Richard; Sidney became a chartered accountant and died prematurely in 1906; while Edwin (1881 - 1966) became an Architect and Surveyor.

-Joseph's youngest sister Kate (1893 - 1986) travelled to New Zealand in 1920 on the ancient steamship Paparoa, accompanied by her sister Hilda where, in 1921, she married Gordon Hovey (1894 - 1957).
+Joseph's youngest sister Kate Rothwell (1893 - 1986) travelled in 1920 on the ancient steamship Paparoa to New Zealand, accompanied by her sister Hilda where, in 1921, she married Gordon Hovey (1894 - 1957).
 The couple had two daughters, and a son, Patrick, who was last known living in Australia.

 Joseph's brother-in-law Gordon Hovey, born in Essex, was the son of a merchant's clerk and his grandfather had been a stevedore.
-After his father, who had been paralysed for three years, died in 1908 he emigrated from London to New Zealand, as a third class passenger, on the steamship Rippingham Grange, describing himself as a farmer.
+After his father, who had been paralysed for three years, died in 1908, Gordon emigrated from London to New Zealand, as a third class passenger, on the steamship Rippingham Grange, describing himself as a farmer.
 Following the outbreak of the First World War, he enlisted in the Auckland Mounted Rifles, then describing himself as an engineer, eventually ending up in an administrative staff job in London.
 He must have been good at his job because he was eventually promoted to Temporary Major, service number 13/73, and in 1919 was awarded the OBE, Military Division (ref 7).
-On his enlistment papers he said he had served 5 years with the 2nd Kent Royal Garrison Artillery.
-In January 1920 Gordon travelled back from London to New Zealand, on the troopship Athenic, where he married Joseph's sister Kate the next year.
+On his enlistment papers he said he had previously served 5 years with the 2nd Kent Royal Garrison Artillery.
+In January 1920 Gordon travelled on the troopship Athenic back from London to New Zealand, where he married Joseph's sister Kate the next year.

 An Air War 1914-1918 web page relates: